eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 What would be the right pattern for this field?
 Should this code be normalized?

-Note: In principle, EUROCONTROL will foresee a process to connect contributors to the LADR.
+In principle, EUROCONTROL will foresee a process to connect contributors to the LADR.

+How is the contributor code managed?
+Is it provided by ICAO, the LADR or by the contributors?
+When provided by the LADR it could be part of the connection process to the LADR.
+But it could also be a list of codes provided by ICAO (similar to Doc 8585).
+From a LADR point of view it needs to be an identifier of the contributing organisation  enabling to lookup specific data associated to the contributor such as ADT activitation methods.

 ### Resolution